-Work on my upcoming contemporary romance novel, The Scandal, has been interesting, to say the least.
-Ask any author, and they’ll tell you all books present their challenges as they’re being written.
-However, we authors always manage to work through them.
-That said, some books are simply more challenging than others.
-The Scandal has certainly presented its fair share of issues, and then some.
-I will admit, however, that it’s been such a fun book to write that I haven’t minded doing all the extra work.
-In fact, I’ve enjoyed spending the additional time with it.
+My upcoming contemporary romance novel, The Scandal, has been interesting to write, to say the least.
+Ask any author.
+They’ll tell you all books present their challenges, but we work through them.
+Some, however, are more challenging than others.
+The Scandal has presented its fair share of issues, but also it’s been a fun book to write.
+I’ve honestly enjoyed the additional time.
 Truth be told, I don’t want this book to end.

 Is it life imitating art, or is art imitating life?

-The Scandal is set in Hollywood.
-Its lead character is a soap opera star.
-However, as luck would have it, the Harvey Weinstein scandal, and the MeToo movement, started while I was working on the treatment.
-Sometimes life imitates art, but really?
-Did it have to go this far?
+The Scandal takes place in Hollywood.
+Lead character Lauren McAllen is a soap opera star who wants to break into films.
+However, as luck would have it, the Harvey Weinstein scandal and the MeToo movement started up while I was working on the treatment.
+(The treatment is a summary of what the story will be about.)
+Sometimes life imitates art, but did it have to go this far?
 I take pride in writing original stories.
-Then there was the other issue.
-The MeToo movement has been controversial from the start, and I keep my books politically neutral.
-I also want to keep my books from becoming too dated.
+I also keep my books politically neutral.

 Striving to keep my story separate from any real-life scandals was a challenge.
 My lead antagonist may be a cad, but he’s not a predator.
 There is a difference between the two.
 My characters are also unique individuals, and my antagonist is the kind of guy you’d like to slap across the face.
 He’s powerful, complex and seductive, but he isn’t skin crawling creepy.
 He also has some redeeming qualities.
 Bottom line, I’m really pleased with the way he’s turned out, and I think my readers will like him too.

 Look for The Scandal in early October.